johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

  - Creating an Arduino based video game controller that can be controlled with a standard RS232 serial interface.
  - Example controller built with Angular and websockets to play video games from a computer.

+## tl;dr overview

+![capacita flow diagram, sony ps3 to arduino, arduino bluetooth serial connection to computer](./images/CapacitaFlowDiagram.jpg)

+ - Capacita is an Arduino based game controller.
+ - It accepts RS232 serial ascii commands to control video game controller button states.
+ - It works out of the box with Sony PS3 and XBox 360.
+ - It works with the [Titan One]() dongle to provide access to Sony PS4 and XBox 360.
+ - If you use a capability switch there are five 3.5mm switch jacks on the circuit as extra input areas.
+ - **You can build your own interface with physical hardware or software to make gaming accessible.**

 ## Backstory: "So your hands don't work as expected...""
 The Sony PS3 dualshock controller has 17 buttons and 2 analog [joy]sticks.
 The controller is typically used where one side of the controller moves a character and the other side controls the "tools" for the character, this setup works fine for a person that has the use of both hands.

 This project was started for a young man with muscular dystrophy, he had no hand control but could make his right hand's index and middle finger wiggle slightly and he could move his neck to turn his head left, right, up and down. **He used a head mouse that moved the computer's mouse cursor based on his head movement, his index and middle fingers controlled left and right click on the mouse.** With this setup he could control his laptop, his home entertainment system and several lights around his apartment.
 But he still wanted to play video games...

-## tl;dr overview

-![capacita flow diagram, sony ps3 to arduino, arduino bluetooth serial connection to computer](./images/CapacitaFlowDiagram.jpg)

 ## Interfacing with a video game console